elastic/rally/docs/track.rst

 * ``max_num_segments`` (optional)  The number of segments the index should be merged into.
 Defaults to simply checking if a merge needs to execute, and if so, executes it.

-Throughput metrics are not necessarily very useful but will be reported in the number of completed force-merge operations per second.
+This is an administrative operation.
+Metrics are not reported by default.
+If reporting is forced by setting ``include-in-reporting`` to ``true``, then throughput is reported as the number of completed force-merge operations per second.

 index-stats
 ~~~~~~~~~~~